Welcome to Transfers! This view is your troubleshooting interface.

 The Details tab shows a summary of the operation.
 The panel is color-coded to correspond with the status of the operation.

-The Messages tab shows error and warning messages from the client.
+The Messages tab displays error and warning messages from the client.
 The client will send up to 35 messages at most to the console.
 These and the rest will be in the log file if needed:

 Clicking any date in this list will update the rest of this pane with the details from that process.
 The dates are marked with an up arrow for backup/uploads, a down arrow for restores/downloads, and lateral arrows for any other process.